Procedure for Appraising and Accepting Outright Gifts

 Gifts of Retirement Plan Assets

-Gifts of Registered Retirement Savings Plans, Registered Retirement Income Funds, or other retirement plans can be a tax advantageous method of making a planned gift, and are encouraged, provided that the donor, upon consultation with his or her advisors, determines that this is compatible with his/her overall estate plan and philanthropic goals.
+Gifts of Registered Retirement Savings Plans, Registered Retirement Income Funds, or other retirement plans can be a tax advantageous method of making a planned gift, and are encouraged, provided that the donor, upon consultation with their advisors, determines that this is compatible with their overall estate plan and philanthropic goals.

-Outright gifts of assets from retirement plans will only be accepted provided the donor, in consultation with his or her professional advisor, determines that he or she can part with such assets without compromising the financial security of his or her retirement years and that the tax consequences are acceptable.
+Outright gifts of assets from retirement plans will only be accepted provided the donor, in consultation with their professional advisor, determines that they can part with such assets without compromising the financial security of their retirement years and that the tax consequences are acceptable.

 Gifts of Real Estate